testobsessed/bosh_workstation_cpi/README.md

 $ cd dev/deployments
 ```

-Edit `micro/micro_bosh.yml` to add the username and password for your machine.
+Edit `micro/micro_bosh.yml` to add the username and password for your machine in the `vcenters` section.
+Then point bosh to the micro deployment file:

 ```
 $ bosh micro deployment micro/
 ```

 Create the micro bosh with the stemcell you downloaded.
-This creates new VM in VirtualBox.
+This creates new VM in VirtualBox:

 ```
 $ bosh micro deploy _path_/micro-bosh-stemcell-latest-vsphere-esxi-ubuntu.tgz